Define the available authenticators application.security.http.authenticators=inMem # Configure the authenticator application.security.http.authenticators.inMem.type=IN_MEMORY application.security.http.authenticators.inMem.username=ADMIN application.security.http.authenticators.inMem.password=PASSWOR

 Restricting access to the Frank!Console is not sufficient in itself to implement security.
 You also need to restrict access to your Apache Tomcat configuration and installation files, and you need to restrict access to your Apache Tomcat server.
 If you have an external database, you also have to implement security on that.
 All this is beyond the scope of the Frank!Manual.

 With the above tutorial, you learned how security is configured.
 Now we explain what options you have to restrict access to the Frank!Console.
 Your options follow from the roles that are defined within the Frank!Framework.
 See the following list:

-- Can do a full reload and test a pipeline, has all IbisDataAdmin permissions too.
+Can do a full reload and has all IbisDataAdmin permissions.

-- Can execute jdbc query, send jms message and test a service, has all IbisAdmin and IbisWebService permissions too.
+Can execute jdbc query, send jms message, test a service and test a pipeline, has all IbisAdmin and IbisWebService permissions too.